We needed a Kubernetes UI. So we built one in the open.

 Skyhook is the parent company and the flagship product - a Kubernetes deployment platform that makes shipping to production as simple as a PaaS, without the lock-in.

-Radar was born out of Skyhook's own platform engineering work.
-We couldn't build a great deployment experience without a great visibility layer underneath it — so we built both.
+Radar came out of Skyhook's own platform work.
+We couldn't build a deployment platform without a visibility layer underneath, so we built both.

 Visit skyhook.ioRadar is its own product, its own brand, and its own buying decision.
 Platform teams can adopt it without taking a position on the whole Skyhook platform.

 It shares a team, a company, an investor base, and a Slack with Skyhook.
 It doesn't share a codebase, a deployment, or a sign-up funnel.
-The two products sit next to each other — they don't depend on each other.
+The two sit next to each other and don't depend on each other.

 Explore the productShort version: Skyhook is the company.
-Radar OSS is the open-source project.
-Radar Cloud is the hosted commercial version of that project.
-All three exist because the same team couldn't stop caring about Kubernetes.
+Radar is the open-source project.
+Radar Cloud is the hosted version for teams - fleet view, retention, alerts, SSO.
+Same team, same Kubernetes obsession.

 Built by engineers who've been on the other end of the pager.